Authentication#

 An authenticated person can choose to terminate the validity of an ID token by de-authenticating.
 This is commonly called "user logout".

-of the token is recorded in a blacklist.
+The jti of the token is recorded in a blacklist.
 Future attempts to use the token will be rejected.
 This action is distributed across all remote services.

 Transfer token between hostnames#

 An application that runs within the constraints of a web-browser is restricted by the browser's sandbox and cross-domain protections.
-The LocalStorage
+The LocalStorage is domain-bound; read- or write-access from a different domain is prohibited, even if it is a subdomain.

 If the same web-application is available across multiple domains (for example to provide different styling/branding), a person may attempt to login at the "wrong" location and needs to be relocated to the "correct" domain.
-In order to transfer the ID token to the new domain, it can be "parked":
+To transfer the ID token to the new domain, it can be "parked":

 - example.org: park ID token at Skalio ID, receive a single-use pickup-token (API)